Oily skin is characterized by the appearance of an oily and shiny complexion.

-If these circumstances last for many years, the pores on the skin may be covered by excess oils.
+If these circumstances last for many years, the pores on the skin may get covered by excess oils.
 And that can manifest itself in the form of acne.

 Genetics is one of the main causes of oily skin.
 The presence of large sebaceous glands is a hereditary attribute and gets passed down through genes.

 Ever noticed that people who have aging skin also have dry skin?
-Yeah, that’s because of a lack of collagen and sebum.
+That’s because of a lack of collagen and sebum.

 6. Hormonal Changes